JelteF/PyLaTeX/docs/source/usage.rst

 Classes can be part of a single document, or can act as pieces on their own.
-With the `~.LatexObject.dumps` method, most classes can return their LaTeX-formatted code, and with the `~LatexObject.generate_tex` method, this code can be written to a file.
+With the `~.LatexObject.dumps` method, most classes can return their LaTeX-formatted code, and with the `~.LatexObject.generate_tex` method, this code can be written to a file.

 Containers / Documents